Research Project (PGT) PSYCH5038P

 At least a 2:1 honours degree in psychology or related discipline.

-To give students the experience of designing, completing, and presenting a cutting-edge research project in psychological laboratories of international standing and writing up the results for peer-reviewed publication.
+To give students the experience of designing, completing, discussing, and presenting on a cutting-edge research project in psychological laboratories of international standing and writing up the results for peer-reviewed publication.

 Intended Learning Outcomes of Course